scottcarver/wp-withagency/docs/pages/usage.md

 1. Create a new git repository
 2. Add a WordPress installation at the root
-2. install the "WP Pollinate" plugin
+2. install the "WP With Agency" plugin
 3. use it's generators to scaffold a theme, components
 4. Activate the theme
 5. Install the plugin dependencies